NamitaMalik/MVC-and-MVVM-with-AngularJS/README.md

 MVC-and-MVVM-with-AngularJS
 ===========================

-**Design Patterns** is nothing but a maintainable and reusable way of writing code which can be applied to commonly occurring problems.
+**Design Pattern** is nothing but a maintainable and reusable way of writing code which can be applied to commonly occurring problems.
 There are numerous **design patterns** such as MVC, MVVM, DI etc. It depends upon the problem that which **design pattern** needs to be followed.
 This blog emphasizes on **MVC** and **MVVM** **design patterns** with reference to **AngularJS**.

  Let's get started:

  **MVC Design Pattern**

- To start with, **MVC design pattern** is not specific to **AngularJS**, you must have seen/implemented this model in many other **programming languages**.
+ To start with, **MVC design pattern** is not specific to **AngularJS**, you must have seen/implemented this pattern in many other **programming languages**.
   **MVC design pattern** can be seen in **AngularJS**, but before getting into that let's see what all does **MVC design pattern** includes:

   1. Model